danwolff/wordpress_newsfeed_tokens_with_username/README.md

 Plugins > Add New > Upload Plugin > select Zip file > Install Now > Activate Plugin

 This plugin adds shortcodes to Wordpress named `user_feed_url` and `show_user_feed_url`.

-So, when installing this Plugin Wordpress, modify the locations in the Wordpress template where Newsfeed URLs exist, to include these shortcodes, such as in the following lines, so that the correct per-user newsfeed links are provided to each user:
+When installing this Plugin Wordpress, modify the locations in the Wordpress template where Newsfeed URLs exist to include these shortcodes, such as in the following lines, so that the correct per-user newsfeed links are provided to each user:

 In our example, sidebar.php gets the following snippet: